RBRPro/RbrPro-Addons/README.md

 # RbrPro-Addons
 Want to develop an addon for the RBRPro manager?
-Welcome to the right place?
+Welcome to the right place!

 Since version 0.3.0.0 the RBRPro Manager supports Add-Ons.
 An NGP6 Telemetry server has been implemented.
 An Addon can act as a Telemetry client and receive telemetry data from the manager.